Lee Jye

-Lee Jye (李傑 (Lǐ Jié); born 6 June 1940) is a Taiwanese military member.
-He served as the Minister of National Defense of Taiwan during 2004 to 2007 under the Chen Shui-bian government.
+Lee Jye (李傑 (Lǐ Jié); born 6 June 1940) is a Taiwanese former minister.
+He served as Minister of National Defense from 2004 to 2007 under the Chen Shui-bian government.

 Biography

-He was born in Tianjin on 6 June 1940 and fled to Taiwan with his family at the end of the Chinese Civil War.
+Lee was born in Tianjin, China, on 6 June 1940.
+After the Chinese Civil War, he fled to Taiwan with his family during the Kuomintang retreat.

 He originally joined the then ruling Kuomintang in the early days of his military career, but was later expelled by the KMT, who lost power after the 2000 presidential election, for complying with President Chen Shui-bian's orders to remove all Chiang Kai-shek statues from military bases.

 He was the minister of the Ministry of National Defense of the Republic of China, and was a Senior Admiral in the Republic of China Navy when he retired.